Jason Shackell: Burnley

 On 5 July 2012, Shackell signed for fellow Championship side Burnley for an undisclosed fee, on a four-year contract.

 Later that month it was announced that he would become Burnley captain.

 In March 2014 he scored the equalizing goal for Burnley in a 2–1 win over fierce East Lancashire rivals Blackburn at Ewood Park.
 The result was the Claret's first win in that fixture in 35 years.
 Shackell went on to guide Burnley to 2nd in the Championship and promotion to the Premier League in the 2013–14 season.

 Return to Derby County

 On 23 July 2015, Shackell rejoined his former club Derby on a three-year deal for an undisclosed fee, understood to be around £3 million.

 On 25 January 2018, Shackell joined fellow Championship side Millwall on loan for the remainder of the 2017–18 season.

 He was released by Derby at the end of the 2017–18 season.

 Lincoln City

 On 9 August 2018, Shackell joined Lincoln City.
 Shackell came on to make his debut as a substitute against Swindon Town on 11 August before making his first start for the imps on 14 August, and scored in the 5th minute.
 On 28 May 2020, it was announced Shackell will leave the club at the end of his current contract.

+Managerial career

+On November 21, 2025, Shackell was names the second ever head coach of Austin FC II.
+Shackell started his coaching career with the Austin FC Academy after concluding his playing career.
+Initially he served as a U–15 assistant coach before taking over the role of coach for the U–16 team, finally earning his promotion to the second team.